iqb-berlin/Cypress-Tests/README.md

 :information_source: No reports are saved when starting a test with **Cypress GUI**.
 When **Cypress GUI** is closed, the test results are no longer visible.

 2. Start an **local** full automatically Cypress test: **npm run CY:runLocal:all** <br>
 All created tests in **E2E-directory** will be run.
 After each test, corresponding reports and videos are stored in the "reports" and "videos" directory.
 It is also possible to start a specific test.
 To do this, the command **npm run CY:runLocal: your test name** must be entered.
 A corresponding script must first be created in **package.json**.
+Currently all tests are running with Firefox.
+If you want to test another browser, you can change the browser in **package.json** / `scripts`.

 **Coming soon:**